ladybug-tools/spider/build-well/README.md

 * Folder moved from sandbox folder to main Spider folder

 Mostly dealt with
-* 2017-10-10 ~ Menu interaction that does not revert scene and objects to defaults.
-Selecting various, Adjacent objects menu and Shapes menus, etc should maintain current set of object data
+* 2017-10-10 ~ Menu interaction that does not revert scene and buildings to defaults.
+Selecting various, Adjacent buildings menu and Shapes menus, etc should maintain current set of building data
-* 2017-09-29 ~ Some variables are hardwired to 'The object' string.
+* 2017-09-29 ~ Some variables are hardwired to 'The building' string.
 Should be to whatever you want it to be ( & UUID ).
 * 2017-09-28 ~ After going to 'read me' page, next page does not display properly - Click on title to reload the script

-* 2017-09-29 ~ Add complete and current set of parameters to 'The object' object - to enable round trip with adj build menu
+* 2017-09-29 ~ Add complete and current set of parameters to 'The building' object - to enable round trip with adj build menu
 * 2017-10-02 ~ fix toggle edges
 * 2017-10-02 ~ Ground & Helpers don't toggle after change in grid size
 * 2017-10-02 ~ Add options to grid size / prevent spurious values